Sortient/python-comment-analysis/README.md

 sh retrieve.sh
 ```

-Verify that the projects are successfully inputted into the database by running the following script:
+The first time this runs will take a while to complete.
+Once it finishes, you can verify that the projects are successfully inputted into the database by running the following script:

 ```python
 python3 list.py